-Shape Of Song51: What does music look like?
+Shape Of Song: What does music look like?
 The Shape of Song is an attempt to answer this seemingly paradoxical question.
 The custom software in this work draws musical patterns in the form of translucent arches, allowing viewers to see – literally – the shape of any composition available on the Web.

 5. Displaying web-sites Link

-Spacetime59 offers Google, Yahoo, Flickr, eBay and images in 3D.
+Spacetime offers Google, Yahoo, Flickr, eBay and images in 3D.
 The tool displays all of your search results in an easy to view elegant 3D arrangement.
 Company promises that the days of mining through pages and pages of tiny thumbnails in an effort to find the item you are looking for are over.

 6. Articles & Resources Link